 Remember that, as Applied Humanities students, your inquiries may take you well beyond the 'traditional' fields of students in other Humanities disciplines.
-You can use the subject guides from other programmes, or the A-Z Resources to find further academic databases to research topics.
+You can use the subject guides from other programmes, or the A-Z Databases to find further academic databases to research topics.

 Databases are specialised online collections of information that are used by researchers in academic, government and private organisations.